About Me

 My Inspiration!

 Around when I finally figured out how to properly jump, my mom introduced me to something life changing: The Muppet Show.
 Through The Muppet Show, I fell in love with music, especially folksy pop music and that of Paul Williams.
 I started taking violin lessons shortly after, focusing on American Folk, Celtic, Klezmer, and fiddle tunes.
 The Muppet Show also introduced me to the joys of theater, and as a child, I couldn’t wait to try it out myself.
-When I performed in my first musical in sixth grade, I was hooked!
+When I performed in my first musical way back in sixth grade, I was hooked!
 More recently, I have rediscovered my love of the Muppets through puppet making.
+I plan to pursue puppetry further as I continue my career.

 Nine year old girl with long crimped curly blonde hair and glasses, wearing green Muppets shirt recreating the Beatle's Abbey Road cover.
 She wears a zip up black hoodie with a skull and crossbones, where the skull is Kermit the Frog's face.